Rosdorosh/Rosdorosh/README.md

-### Hi there 👋
+### Hello 👋

-# 💫 About Me:
+#
-Hello.
  My name is Ruslan, and I am the director of EkoDim Ukraine, a company with 8 years of experience in the installation of solar stations and other renewable energy sources. <br>The war and bombings of energy facilities in Ukraine by Russia prompted us to rethink and reform the energy network.<br>All of this pushed us to develop "Energy DAO," a blockchain-based project that brings together renewable energy producers, traditional energy suppliers, consumers, and distribution operators on a single platform.

 ## 🌐 Socials: